rhythmictech/terraform-aws-imagebuilder-pipeline/README.md

 <a href="https://twitter.com/intent/follow?screen_name=RhythmicTech"><img src="https://img.shields.io/twitter/follow/RhythmicTech?style=social&logo=twitter" alt="follow on Twitter"></a>

-Terraform module for creating EC2 Image Builder Pipelines from CloudFormation
+Terraform module for creating EC2 Image Builder Pipelines

 ## Example
 Here's what using the module will look like.
 Note that this module needs at least one recipe and component to be useful.
 See `examples` for details.